Spanish Language and Literature

 Units from Study Abroad

-- A student may count only one unit from abroad toward the minor in Spanish.
+- A student may count one unit from abroad toward the minor in Spanish.
 The unit, which must be taught in Spanish, may be in the literature of the hispanophone world, or in language, or a cultural/topical course pertaining to the hispanophone world.